acmbpdc/coding-bootcamp/sessions/02-basics-of-python/README.md

 ## Lists

-Lists are a collection of arbitrary objects, similar to arrays in other programming languages.
-Lists are defined by enclosing a comma-separated sequence of objects in square brackets `[]`
+A `list` is a collection of arbitrary objects, similar to arrays in other programming languages.
+A `list` is defined by enclosing a comma-separated sequence of objects in square brackets `[]`

 ```python
 >>> squares = [1, 4, 9, 16, 25]	# list of numbers